 In the example depicted by the two screenshots above, the directory iTunes will be uploaded under the directory dest, which is contained by the container named container.

 The transfer can be quasi-resumed.
 The entire directory can simply be uploaded again from scratch (to the same destination).
 The files that are already on the remote storage will be ignored (i.e., not be uploaded again).

-Let’s stress that there is no need to manually dertermine which files have already been successfully transfered and to select only the ones that remain to be transfered.
+Let’s stress that there is no need to manually determine which files have already been successfully transferred and to select only the ones that remain to be transferred.

 How to Update an Already-Uploaded Directory?

 Let’s consider a scenario in which a large directory was previously uploaded; and since then, some files have been updated locally, while some other files remain unchanged.
 In order to conduct a one-way synchronization, that is, to upload only the files that were modified to overwrite the existing out-of-date copies in the cloud, you can upload again the entire directory by selecting in the source directory selection dialog the option overwrite existing files (as illustrated in the image below).